Derived categories of noncommutative quadrics and Hilbert squares: Introduction

 In this paper we study the derived category of a quadric (and its noncommutative analogues) in relationship with the derived category of the Hilbert scheme of two points on a quadric (and commutative deformations thereof).
 The motivation comes from several seemingly disparate observations.

 First of all let~$S$ be a smooth projective surface (over an algebraically closed field~$k$ throughout).
 Then it is a classical result of Fogarty that the Hilbert scheme of~$n$ points~$\Hilb^nS$ is again a smooth projective variety, of dimension~$2n$ \cite{MR0237496}.
-If we moreover assume that~$\HHH^1(S,\mathcal{O}_S)=\HHH^2(S,\mathcal{O}_S)=0$ (e.g.~$S$ is a rational surface, such as a quadric) then Krug--Sosna \cite{MR3397451} have proven that the Fourier--Mukai functor
+If we moreover assume that~$\HHH^1(S,\mathcal{O}_S)=\HHH^2(S,\mathcal{O}_S)=0$ (e.g.~$S$ is a rational surface, such as a quadric) then \cite{MR3397451} shows that the Fourier--Mukai functor